AtlasOfLivingAustralia/ALA4R/README.md

 ## 9   Eudyptes chrysolophus species
 ## 10      Eudyptes moseleyi species
 ```
-And we can see that penguins correspond to the family Spheniscidae.
-There are (at the time of writing this vignette) two results: one "Spheniscidae" and the other "SPHENISCIDAE" (identical except all upper case).
-The first comes from the New Zealand Organism Register and represents extinct penguins.
-We want the other one ("SPHENISCIDAE").
+And we can see that penguins correspond to the family "SPHENISCIDAE".
 Now we can download the taxonomic data (note that the search is case-sensitive):

 ```R
 tx <- taxinfo_download("rk_family:SPHENISCIDAE",fields=c("guid","rk_genus","scientificName","rank"))
 tx <- tx[tx$rank %in% c("species","subspecies"),] ## restrict to species and subspecies